pryv/dev-site/source/customer-resources/platform-validation.md

 Run `dig reg.${DOMAIN}`.

-The `ANSWER SECTION` should exist and list a hostname such as:
+The `ANSWER` section should exist and list a hostname such as:

 ~~~~~~~~
 ;; ANSWER :